FREQUENTLY ASKED QUESTIONS

 Your prescription may have been filled with a generic version instead of brand-name REVATIO.
 Follow the steps below to help ensure you receive the brand name your doctor prescribed and, if eligible, save on your prescription.

-1. Ask Your Doctor: Ask your doctor to prescribe brand-name REVATIO and to indicate "DAW" (Dispense As Written)—or the language used in your state—on all of your REVATIO prescriptions.
+1. Ask Your Doctor: Ask your doctor to prescribe brand-name REVATIO and to indicate "DAW" (Dispense As Written)—or the language used in your state—on all of your REVATIO prescriptions, as appropriate.*

-2. Get a Savings Card: Sign up for a Savings Card and, if eligible, pay as little as $0 for brand-name REVATIO.
+2. Get a Savings Card: Sign up for a Savings Card and, if eligible, you may pay as little as $0 for brand-name REVATIO.

 *Terms and conditions apply.